 This course provides the student with the skills to perform patient assessment, stabilize/immobilize injuries and provide basic treatment of medical emergencies at the Emergency Medical Technician Basic (EMT) level.
 Successful completion of this course makes you eligible to attempt the NREMT cognitive and psychomotor exam at the EMT level.

-Prerequisite: Emergency Medical Technician 1 or equivalency.
-Pre-requisite: Emergency Medical Technician 1 (10-531-105) or equivalency.
+Emergency Medical Technician 1 (10-531-105) or equivalency.